azeemkhan099/Fruit-Detection-ML-Model-on-Raspberry-pi-4/README.md

 pip3 install torch torchvision opencv-python ultralytics
 ```

->  You may need to install `libatlas-base-dev` and other Pi-specific packages if OpenCV throws errors.

-###  Run the Model
+###  Run the Model by using following detect.py file

 ```python
 from ultralytics import YOLO